-There will be one Extra team per age group per gender for the upcoming season.
-This number may increase in future seasons.
+There will be a maximum of one Extra team per age group per gender for the upcoming season.

-A "Move-up" in AYSO occurs when a player who is age eligible for a division is given permission by Region 76 to play "up" a division with older children.
-This typically occurs when a child with a birthday that occurs after the July 31st age determination date wishes to play "up" in the next highest division with his or her classmates or because they have demonstrated particular advanced development with skills and emotional maturity.
+A "Move-up" in AYSO occurs when a player who is age eligible for a Division is given permission by Region 76 to play "up" a Division with older children.
+This typically occurs when a child wishes to play "up" in the next highest Division to be with his or her classmates or because they have demonstrated particular advanced development with skills and emotional maturity.

-Participation in both the Extra Program during the Extra Spring Season and on a Club team will be decided on a case by case basis, but is highly unlikely.
+Participation in both the Extra Program during the Post-Season and on a Club team will be decided on a case by case basis, but is highly unlikely.
 The consent of the Extra Program coordinator or the Regional Commissioner will still be required before a Club player may be permitted to participate on an Extra team during the Extra Spring season.